Black mayor of racially diverse Iowa city backs Buttigieg

 The campaign hopes that Hart, who has also dealt with racial unrest involving policing in his city, can inspire others to follow him, especially in subsequent nominating contests with greater racial diversity, such as the Feb.
 29 South Carolina primary.

-“I think I can play a role moving forward with the campaign,” Hart said.
+“I think I can play a role moving forward with the campaign,” said Hart, who plans to publicly endorse on Wednesday.
 “That’s the hope of Mayor Pete as well.”

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”